BEEF LIVER BALLS

 This is the experiment background and hypothesis " Weight-loss programs for dogs are often hampered by increased begging and scavenging behavior that ensues when food intake is restricted.
 Hypothesis: A diet formulated to contain a high content of both protein and fiber is more satiating than diets that contain only high fiber or high protein."
 Ref 1

 NOTE while this paper carefully seems to skirt around the source of protein (ie that it should be meat) that is implied by the data shown in the previous article and shown again in the appendix of this article.
-That is, Grains (wheat and rice shown) can not on their own even achieve the MINIUM aafco requirements for any life-stage of dog.
-When their low bio availability is factored into their REAL digestion levels it is obvious that meat (beef and chicken shown) must be added to at least achieve their theoretical minimum requirements.
+That is, Grains (wheat and rice showed) can not on their own even achieve the MINIUM aafco requirements for any life-stage of dog.
+When their low bioavailability is factored into their REAL digestion levels it is obvious that meat (beef and chicken shown) must be added to at least achieve their theoretical minimum requirements.
 That level seems to be around 20-30% meat (quality meat) hence why there is any meat in commercial dog food.

 The title " High-Protein" they refer to CAN ONLY BE MEAT, because of the above facts.

 The hidden inference of the title is that there are a LOT of overweight dogs in modern society.
 My take on this is that with modern human schedules and our love of the internet, dogs are rarely being walked daily off the lead, and overfed with grain based cocktails inappropriate to their species.

 We all know how hard it is for humans to adjust their own behaviour so the likelihood of a paper convincing them to get up an hour or so earlier in the morning to take their dogs for an off lead run is close to zero.
 The simplest method is to adjust a dogs diet back to their ORIGINAL DIET.
 Some people call this an evolutionary diet.
 This is not revolutionary, just conveniently forgotten, for convenience sake.